pingcap/tidb-tools/pkg/column-mapping/README.md

 ## introduction

-column mapping is a libary to provide a simple and unified way to mapping columns of table:
+column mapping is a library to provide a simple and unified way to mapping columns of table:

 - add prefix for one column